London and Hertfordshire

 Dennis Sharp Architects was established in Manchester in 1965 by the well-known Modernist historian, architect and critic Dennis Sharp and moved to St Albans in 1968.
-The architectural practice has a wealth of expertise working on listed buildings and new builds in the public, private and residential sectors.
-Based in Clerkenwell and Hertfordshire, the practice is well placed to undertake a wide range of projects.
+The architectural practice has a wealth of expertise working with listed buildings and new builds in the public, private and residential sectors.
+Based in Clerkenwell, London and Epping Green, Hertfordshire, the practice is well placed to undertake a wide range of projects.
 The practice portfolio includes racecourses, schools, dance studios, care homes, exhibitions and installations as well as private homes, refurbishments and extensions.

 Dennis Sharp Architects has a well-established network of consultants and contractors with whom they work to ensure projects are delivered on time and within an agreed budget.
-DSA is currently working on a number of their own developments including a hotel, housing and refurbishments, giving them real-time experience of funding mechanisms, opportunities and constraints.
+Dennis Sharp Architects is currently working on a number of their own developments including a hotel, housing and refurbishments, giving them real-time experience of funding mechanisms, opportunities and constraints.

 Dennis Sharp Architects undertakes a wide range of pro-bono work.
 In the last two years, they have helped design an adult education centre in Aswan, built dams in the Sinai, and helped in schools and colleges in the UK.
 Director, Yasmin Shariff, has volunteered her services on many government and professional boards.
 She was Hon Secretary of the RIBA and the Architectural Association.
 The office gives opportunities to young people to nurture their creative talents.